xeoron/SystemProxy/README.md

     Proxy Address: localhost or 127.0.0.1
     Port Number: 8080

-Once set, see if your traffic is being sent through the proxy.
+Once set, see your traffic in Safari being sent through the proxy.
 Since this test case is using a tunnel to a online service

     Google: what is my ip

 to see what IP Address is seen by online servers.
-Therefore, if you turn SOCKS off, you should then see a different result.
+Therefore, if you turn SOCKS off, you should than see a different result.